Sternenozean/lab/README.md

 # web
-This is a personal technical/coding/computational knowledge sharing website.
+This is a personal webpage for sharing results, knowledge and thoughts.